 If relevant and time permits, decide whether you will evacuate or stay so appropriate safety measures can be met.
+Follow the advice of the local authorities.

 Actions

 Outline pre-storm actions, like filling up your gas tank, trimming trees not near power lines, clearing debris and bringing items that may blow away indoors.